Air Miles: History

-LMG was later acquired by Canadian firm Group Aeroplan, now Aimia, which retains the intellectual property associated with the Air Miles name and logo internationally and is the majority partner in the Air Miles program in the Middle East.
-In all other countries in which Air Miles programs operate, Aimia is the licensor and is not involved in program operation.
-In Canada, Air Miles competes directly with Aimia's former program, Aeroplan.
-Similarly, the former Air Miles program in the UK had no affiliation with the Nectar program operated by Aimia.

 Air Miles Canada

-Currently owned and operated by Bank of Montreal, after signing a deal with LoyaltyOne to acquire it March 10th, 2023.
 The Air Miles reward program was launched in Canada in 1992 and is Canada's largest coalition loyalty program.
 In 1998, Air Miles Canada was acquired by Alliance Data Systems.
 In 2008, Alliance Data Loyalty Services became known as Loyalty One.

 Air Miles Canada has a number of sponsors, including Bank of Montreal, American Express, retail partners such as Shell Canada, Metro, Jean Coutu pharmacies, and the Eastlink cable company.
 Their online partners such as Amazon and eBay are available through their shopping portal Airmiles shops.

 Consumers collect Air Miles reward miles from sponsors, which can be redeemed for 1,200 reward choices, such as travel, entertainment, home electronics and gift cards.
 Consumers get the best value for their Air Miles when they use them for travel for Dream Rewards or promotions for Cash Rewards in stores.

 In April 2009, Air Miles Canada launched My Planet, an initiative to help people trade in their Air Miles for environmentally conscious products and services.
 Initially, My Planet offered collectors over 140 "green" redemption items, including public transit passes, organic cotton linens, and electric scooters.
 In September 2009, the program was extended to stores and point of purchase.

-Air Miles Canada has received awards for marketing, customer care/call centers, human resources, training and leadership.

-On October 4, 2021, Air Miles introduced a series of revisions to the program.
+Air Miles Canada has received awards for marketing, customer care/call centers, human resources, training, and leadership.
+However, on 4 October 2021, Air Miles introduced a series of revisions to the program.

-On January 31, 2021, Lowe's and its subsidiaries Rona, Inc and Réno-Dépôt officially ended their partnership with Air Miles.
-As of February 1, 2021; all of their retail and online stores stopped accepting Air Miles.

-On March 31, 2021, Liquor Control Board of Ontario ended their partnership with Air Miles and stopped accepting Air Miles at all of their retail and online store.
+On 31 January 2021, Lowe's and its subsidiaries Rona, Inc. and Réno-Dépôt officially ended their partnership with Air Miles; as of 1 February 2021; all of their retail and online stores stopped accepting Air Miles.
+On 31 March 2021, Liquor Control Board of Ontario ended their partnership with Air Miles and stopped accepting Air Miles at all of their retail and online store.

 In 2022, Staples Canada and the parent of Sobeys and Safeway stores ended their partnerships with Air Miles.
-Staples stopped accepting Air Miles cards in July of that year, and Sobeys and Safeway stores will begin phasing out acceptance of Air Miles after August 10, 2022.
+Staples stopped accepting Air Miles cards in July of that year, and Sobeys and Safeway stores will begin phasing out acceptance of Air Miles after 10 August 2022.

-On March 10, 2023, Air Miles' owner filed for bankruptcy, and entered in to purchase agreement with Bank of Montreal, subject to court approval.
+On 10 March 2023, Air Miles' owner filed for bankruptcy in Canada, and Chapter 11 bankruptcy in the US, and entered in to purchase agreement with Bank of Montreal, with the acquisition being completed on 1 June 2023.